 WordPress 4.5.0 made further enhancements to the embed template for easier customization for theme developers.

-In BuddyPress 2.6.0, we are piggybacking off this functionality and enabling oEmbed provider support for single activity items.
+In BuddyPress 2.6.0, we are piggybacking off this functionality and enabling oEmbed provider support for single activity item.

-This means you will be able to embed single activity items by copying the activity permalink and pasting it into the WordPress editor.
+This means you will be able to embed single activity items by copying the activity permalink and pasting it into the WordPress editors.

 This feature will require WordPress 4.5+.